guilhermebkel/gbkel-portfolio/README.md

 ## 📌 Overview

-That's my personal website which I use to share some personal/professional info about me (like skills, job positions) and show some posts on my blog.
+That's my personal website which I use to share some personal/professional info about me (like skills, job positions, etc) and show some posts on my blog.

 You are able to see the newest version on **/app** folder.
 I usually make a new version per year and store the old ones on the **/old** folder.